AyatBaesh/grades-counter/README.md

-Mini project which shows how many grades was inputted, first grade and last grade, using arrays
+Mini project which shows number of tests inputted, average grade, highest grade achieved, if tests was too easy(>= 50% of students scored the max grade), counting how many of any inputted grades was scored and outputting the results list in the form of: studentName1 - studentGrade1, ...)